 As we've stated before, the drying speed of a base layer differs depending on whether it is being worn next to your skin or not.
 In the case of this layer, it dried quickly when next to skin but took significantly longer when flat drying.

-This was #8/9 for dry times, which means there was only one layer that took longer to flat dry after being completely saturated and three times longer than the fastest drying tops.
+This was one of the bottom three for dry times, which means there was only one layer that took longer to flat dry after being completely saturated and twice as long as the fastest drying tops.
 Don't let the poor flat dry time dissuade you because it actually dries quickly in situations where the fabric is wet from sweat.
-Still not as efficient as a merino layer.
+Still not as efficient as a Merino layer.

 Here's the shining star for the Arc'teryx Phase AR.
 This thing is bulletproof when it comes to base layers.
 Durability is generally a weak point of base layers but this thing is built tough.
 Dragging base layers up rough climbs and through canyons is almost always a quick path to destruction for a base layer but the Phase AR thrives.
 The tight-knit polyester is super tough, not easy to tear, resists abrasion, and is wind resistant compared to other base layers.
 This thing is like base layer armor, the downside is that it kind of feels like armor, not the comfiest directly on your skin.